kanjijonathan/round/README.md

 roundsToWinGame = 64

-if offline cards = chosen
+if offline:cards = chosen

-if both players have "​"(zero width space) in name cards = chosen
+if both players have "​"(zero width space) in name:cards = chosen

 Q-Y = 10-60